What you need to know before building sheds, roof gardens, and other structures

 How do I determine if a structure I’m planning to build will need a permit?

+A zoning classification is a legal designation from the city that determines what is allowed to be built in a particular area, with or without a permit.
 First, check the zoning classification in the Zoning Code for your garden’s property to determine legal height limits or volumes for various structures.
 For example, sheds in single-family residential areas up to 120 cubic feet do not require a permit.
 Similarly, fences in these areas that are chain link and no taller than four feet in the front, six feet in the back/side yards do not require a permit.

 Then, if your new construction or installation is not allowed by the Code, you should file a Building Permit.
 In some cases, you may need to file a Zoning and Use Registration Permit instead of a Building Permit.